jasLogic/bare-metal-arm/3_update_buspirate_setup_openocd/README.md

 ### Updating

-Now go into the `BusPirate/package/BPvx-firmware/` directory, with x being the version of your BusPirate, I have a BusPirate v3.
+Now go into the `BusPirate/package/BPvx-firmware/` directory, with x being the version of your Bus Pirate, I have a Bus Pirate v3.
 Than you could use the precompiled `pirate-loader_lnx` program.
 This did not work for me, so I went into the `pirate-loader-source` and build the program myself.
 ```